kklash/ekliptic/README.md

 ### Precomputation

 You can improve multiplication performance even more by using precomputed doubles of the secp256k1 base-point.
-Precomputing $ 2^iG$ for $i$ in $[0, 255]$ significantly boosts performance for base-point [double-and-add multiplication](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Double-and-add), especially if [the precomputed doubles are saved in affine form](./precomputed_doubles.go).
+Precomputing $2^iG$ for $0 <= i <= 255$ significantly boosts performance for base-point [double-and-add multiplication](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Double-and-add), especially if [the precomputed doubles are saved in affine form](./precomputed_doubles.go).
 Values are computed using the `ekliptic.ComputePointDoubles` function, [triggered by `go generate`](./genprecompute).

 ### Other Performance Notes